Bone metastases occur when cancer that starts in another part of the body spreads to the bones.

 Metastatic bone cancer is most likely to occur with breast, prostate, or lung cancer.
 More recent treatment advances for these cancers are helping to improve outcomes, so people are living longer.

 But living longer with cancer increases the chances that the cancer will spread to other parts of the body.
-One 2018 study found that 70 percent of those with prostate or breast cancer will have metastasis to the bone.
+One 2018 study found that

 Survival rates for cancer that’s spread to the bones depend on the primary cancer diagnosis.